sporeball/naz/README.md

 # naz
-**naz** is a JavaScript-based esolang where every command is named by a number and a letter.
+**naz** is a JavaScript-based esolang where every instruction is named by a number and a letter.

 ### usage